 Its central location gives you access to all of San José’s city amenities.
 Living in Escazu is a great option for hosting visitors with its easy access to the airport, city and highway to the coast.
 If convenience is important to you, it could be one of the best areas in Costa Rica.

-You’ll find local charm on the narrow streets lined with old churches in Escazú Centro with luxury hotels, many restaurants, and golf courses doted around this area.
+You’ll find a local charm on the narrow streets lined with old churches in Escazú Centro, with luxury hotels, many restaurants, and golf courses dotted around this area.
 Moving to Escazu is perfect if you crave a city feel without much culture shock.
 There are lots of families who call Escazu home and enjoy all the luxuries and entertainment that the city offers.

-Alternatively, skip Escazù if you want to trade in North American life for a bit more Pura Vida.
-Naturally, the cost of living is more expensive here and stores and restaurants are much more Americanized.
+Alternatively, skip Escazù if you want to trade in North American life for more Pura Vida.
+Naturally, living costs are higher here, and stores and restaurants are much more Americanized.
 While many expats love city living, others find the mountains and beaches more suitable.

 Atenas